aseichter2007/ClipboardConqueror/Readme-Install.md

 Linux/Mac Notes:
 ----
+  - macOS: 10.8 or higher should support native notifications with sound.
+Earlier versions fallback to Growl with no sound support.
-  The notification when generation is finished works but there may be no audible sound.
-This is a limitation of the fallbaack notification system "Growl".
+  - Linux: There is no notification sound support.
+This is a limitation of both NotifySend and Growl.

 ### Troubleshooting: